zylklab/mlbuffet/README.md

 modelhost_1    | 2021-07-27 12:29:57,501 — modelhost-logger — INFO — ...
 Flask API succesfully started
 ```

-## Test the API and welcome.
+## Test the API and welcome

-The module used to communicate with and the one to which the HTTP requests must be made is the Inferrer, with an associated container called inferrer and its 8000 port binded to localhost:8002.
-HTTP requests can be done through the localhost port or the internal Docker network, but the first is preferred.
+The module for the user to communicate with via HTTP requests is the Inferrer.
+Its associated container is called inferrer and it has the port 8000 binded to localhost:8002.
+The IP for HTTP requests can be localhost or the internal Docker network, but the former is preferred.

 To get welcomed by the API, use `curl http://localhost:8002/`